louisjensen/simple-logo-IDE/doc/DESIGN_PLAN.md

     * Set the background color of the turtle’s canvas to the instance variable myBackgroundColor
 * Louis Use Case 2: User types in a command and presses run
     * Store the text that the user enters as a String
-    * Send the String to the parser
+    * Send the String to the back_end.parser
     * Update the GUI to display the new positioning and potential lines drawn by the turtle
 * Ryan Use Case 1: User changes clicks on clear to clear the screen
     * Remove the text from the command prompt reverting back to the default text